rgavaska/Fast-Adaptive-Bilateral-Filtering/README.md

 ### Fast Adaptive Bilateral Filtering

-This is a Matlab implementation of the following paper:
+This is a Matlab implementation of the algorithm in the following paper:

 R. G. Gavaskar and K. N. Chaudhury, "Fast Adaptive Bilateral Filtering", to be published in IEEE Transactions on Image Processing.